Q: What is a Medicaid waiver?A:

 To be eligible, a person must qualify both medically and financially.
 To be medically eligible, the individual must require a certain “level of care” (LOC) and must demonstrate that his or her health, safety and welfare can be maintained in a community setting.
 The LOC needed depends on the type of waiver being requested.
 For example, Ohio Home Care waiver is available to individuals who require an intermediate or skilled LOC.

 To be financially eligible, a person must meet certain income requirements and Medicaid’s resource limit.
-In 2016, a person's countable income must be less than $2,199 and his or her countable resources cannot exceed $1,500 (not including exempt resources such as the personal residence, vehicle and prepaid funeral arrangements).
+In 2016, a person's countable income must be less than $2,199 and his or her countable resources cannot exceed $2,00 (not including exempt resources such as the personal residence, vehicle and prepaid funeral arrangements).
+If an individual's income exceeds $2,199 per month, the individual can establish a Qualified Income Trust that serves as a conduit to exempt income over the $2,199 limit.
 Unlike traditional Medicaid, a parent's income and resources are not included when assessing a minor child's financial eligibility for waiver.
 There may be additional eligibility requirements depending on the type of waiver needed.
 Q: How do I apply for a Medicaid waiver?A:

 The "Request for Medicaid Home and Community-Based Services," form number 02399, can be obtained from your local county department of job and family services, county board of developmental disabilities, or area agency on aging.
 It is also located on the Ohio Home Care Progam's website